PhD Student in Computer Science & Computational Modeling of Health Trajectories in Chronic and Long-Term Conditions (Breast Cancer) *OPEN*

 Questions

-For specific information about the position, please contact Prof. Katarzyna Wac (katarzyna.wac@unige.ch) and MSc Alexandre Horst (alexandre.horst@unige.ch).
+For specific information about the position, please contact Prof. Katarzyna Wac (katarzyna.wac@unige.ch) and MSc Alexander Horst (alexander.horst@unige.ch).

 If you wish to meet us before you apply feel free to join our QoL Summer School starting on 29 June 2026 – see details on the WEB.